cdrummey216/whoami/lonelyisle.md

 * Electron g-factor = -2/sin(ϕ)
 * Proton g-factor = 2ϕ/sin(1/ϕ)
 * The Golden Ratio, or Phi, is a constant produced by time //hypothesis

-# Existential Calm

-**Key Topics**
-* As a state of 'readiness', existential calm parries for the mind and for the body.
-The combination of the knowledge that 1) 'I am alive' and 2) 'I will end' equips an identity to understand the 'here' and 'now' as it relates to the self //life always good because at minimum, its good to be alive.
-* I know who and what I am. //I am a living being and life is a binary state
-* I am because I live.  //Life is good because i am alive (judgement)

-**Why am I here (on the Lonely Isle)?**

-* I am equipped with the judgement that 'Life is good', the knowledge that I will die, and the observation that I am alive.
-* While the *judgement* that 'Life is good' does not provide full assurance, the fact remains that I *will* continue to live on with or without assurance.
-* The simplest explanation for "Why am I here?"  is that 'I have life' and 'Life is good' because life (all life) exists for itself (for *good*), by itself (for *good*).

-**Why is it good?**
-* Because the existence of life means that 'this' is not empty. //each life ultimately 'something from nothing.' simplification for universal causation
-* Because a life is an opportunity.
-Life is time and moments are opporunitites. //time has value
-* Because life is slow and tributary. each life is a component within the unison of Life. //life has universal scope